-Influences: Agalloch, Cult of Luna, Sigur Rós, Drudkh, Katatonia, maudlin of the Well, CMX, The Cinematic Orchestra, Dead Congregation, Nick Cave, Tom Waits, Mgla, Tool, Emperor.
+Influences: Agalloch, Cult of Luna, Sigur Rós, Blasphemy, Drudkh, Katatonia, maudlin of the Well, CMX, The Cinematic Orchestra, Dead Congregation, Nick Cave, Tom Waits, Mgla, Emperor, The Ruins of Beverast.

 I've played guitar for several years now, although it probably doesn't show that much in my skills.
 I play mainly black/death sort of metal with my band, Loputon Suo.
 We had a new EP out in August 2018, so go check it out! (https://loputonsuo.bandcamp.com/ https://www.facebook.com/loputon.suo/)